Skip to main content

 Terminal state persists when you navigate away.
 If you switch to a different worktree and come back, your terminal tabs are still there with their full scrollback history.
 Processes that were running continue to run in the background.

-This persistence is powered by a module-level cache.
-The app keeps terminal instances alive even when the component unmounts, so you never lose your place.
+This robust persistence is powered by a PTY daemon that keeps shell sessions alive independently of the UI.
+The app maintains terminal instances and their state even when the component unmounts or when you switch context, so you never lose your place.

 Theme integration

 The terminal theme updates automatically when you change the app theme.
-Colors for the prompt, output, errors, and background all match your selected palette.
+Braid includes per-theme terminal ANSI colors for all 29 built-in themes.
+Colors for the prompt, output, errors, and background all flawlessly match your selected palette.
 The transition happens instantly with no terminal restart required.

 Resize and collapse